recipe exchange

 3) the recipe needed to take 40 minutes or less for preparation (cooking time could be longer than 40 minutes)

-4) you had to have made and eaten the recipe so you could accurately recommend it as one that was worth sharing.
+4) you had to have made and eaten the recipe so you could vouch it was worth sharing.

 An email list with everyone’s email address was created which was then used to share the recipes.
 Even though it was a large group, a small community was fostered among the participants.
-People would positively comment on a particularly good recipe while another person might share how he/she varied it to his/her family’s taste or reduce the prep time.
+People would comment on a good recipe.
+Another person might share how he/she varied it to his/her family’s taste or reduce the prep time.

 Several people thanked me for starting this club and everyone agreed that their families appreciated the variety in the meals.
 My family would vote on each one I “tried” (thumbs up – the recipe became a permanent part of our household or thumbs down – the recipe would be thrown away since there were better recipes out there).

 There was fun in the novelty of recipes and I was tempted to try recipes that I might not have otherwise tried because a friend and/or acquaintance of a friend recommended it.
-We also were fortunate to have club members that shared recipes in all categories which was additional fun for upcoming get-togethers and parties where I was looking for new appetizer or drink or dessert ideas.
+We also were fortunate to have club members who shared recipes in all categories which was additional fun for upcoming get-togethers and parties where I was looking for new appetizers or drinks or dessert ideas.

 Other ways to get great recipes that I’ve been involved with: